AntoninKadrmas/talsec_flutter_project/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any issues, feel free to open an issue on GitHub or contact [Your Name] at [kadrmas.antonin@gmail.com].
+For any issues, feel free to open an issue on GitHub or contact Antonin Kadrmas at kadrmas.antonin@gmail.com.

 ## Assignment